-A super simple preschool math measuring activity for the whole family!
-Early math skills start with lots of playful opportunities that don’t even have to be really planned ahead of time.
-Encourage investigation with mathematical concepts with a simple measuring activity like this one.
-Measuring different items takes place everyday.
-We chose to use our unifix cubes to measure hands and feet.
-Check out all our best preschool math activities!
+Here is a super simple preschool measuring activity for the whole family!
+Early math skills start with lots of playful opportunities that don’t even have to be planned ahead of time.
+Encourage mathematical investigation for kindergarten and preschool with a simple measuring activity like this one.
+Measuring different items takes place everyday and here we chose to use our unifix cubes to measure hands and feet.
+Check out all our preschool math activities!

 Today we practiced measuring our hands, feet and shoes.
 All of us, including Daddy too!
 The goal was to see, by measuring, who had the longest hand and foot.
-OK, kind of easy to tell, but he was happy lining up the unifix cubes and counting them.
-Creating visuals and allowing children to explore math concepts in a hands-on way is vital to brain development.
+OK, kind of easy to tell but he was happy lining up the unifix cubes and counting them.
+Creating visuals and allowing children to explore mathematics in a hands-on way is vital to brain development.

 MEASURING WITH BLOCKS?

 Yes!
 Although we typically think of measuring things by pulling out a ruler, we can teach kindergarten and preschoolers the concept of measurement with this simple activity.

 A couple important things to remember is that the item you use to measure with, in our case unifix cubes or the DUPLO below, should all be the same size and type.
 They should also be carefully placed end to end.
 Using an assortment of random size objects just won’t work!

 SIMPLE SET UP

 Set out large pieces of paper, markers, and unifix cubes (LEGO or small blocks work too!)

 STEP 1.
 Take turns tracing your hands, feet and shoes onto the paper with a little help as needed.

 I had Liam practice his letters by writing an M, a D and a L for each person inside each tracing.
 Depending on the letter we made dots for him to follow, guided his hand or let him have it.
 We also decided to practice writing his name.